kenirwin/suma-retroactive-data-importer/README.md

 # Suma Import Generator

-**Suma Import Generator** takes form input and output it as JSON-formatted data to be imported into **Suma: A Space Assessment Toolkit** (https://github.com/cazzerson/Suma).
+**Suma Import Generator** is a tool for retroactively submitting data into **Suma: A Space Assessment Toolkit** (https://github.com/cazzerson/Suma).
+Suma is a space usage/statistics package; it is natively intended for real-time data submission.
+This import generator allows the user to input data hours, days, weeks, or even years after the fact.

-## Disclaimer

-Suma itself is a beautifully-written piece of software written by a handful of coders.
-This import generator is quick hack *not* written by the Suma team, and does not directly integrate into Suma.
-Instead, it returns JSON formatted to be compatible with Suma's "Direct JSON Import" function.
-It could be a lot better, and improvements and contributions would be most welcome.

 ## Demo

-See a demo of the Suma Import Generator functionality at: http://www6.wittenberg.edu/lib/ken/demo/suma-import-generator
+See a demo of the Suma Import Generator functionality at: http://www6.wittenberg.edu/lib/ken/demo/suma-import-generator .
+Note: Suma Import Generator sends data directly into Suma; the demo disables the direct submission feature and instead only shows the JSON-formatted data required to complete the submission.
+Suma Import Generator would typically be configured to send the data directly into Suma.

 ## Installation

 Install the Suma Import Generator in a folder *outside* of the main Suma web space.
-Copy the config-sample.php file to be config.php, then configure the config.php file with information to connect to your Suma MySQL server.
+Copy the config-sample.php file to be config.php, then configure the config.php file with the URL for your Suma Server.

 ### Suma Server Security